LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 LaMonte Wade Jr At The Plate

-- Wade has driven in a run in 19 games this year (29.2%), including five games with more than one RBI (7.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Wade has had an RBI in 19 games this season (28.8%), including five multi-RBI outings (7.6%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 30 of 65 games this year, and more than once 6 times.
+- He has scored in 47.0% of his games this year, with more than one run scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.